kleintob/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/large-datasets-python.md

 ## Dask library
-One of the solutions to memory error is to use another library.
-Here `Dask` comes in handy. `Dask` is a Python library for parallel computing, which is able to perform computations on large datasets while scaling well-known Python libraries such as `pandas`, `NumPy`, and `scikit-learn`.
+One of the solutions to memory errors is to use another library.
+Here `Dask` comes in handy. `Dask` is a Python library for parallel computing, which can perform computations on large datasets while scaling well-known Python libraries such as `pandas`, `NumPy`, and `scikit-learn`.

 `Dask` splits the dataset into a number of partitions.
 Unlike `pandas`, each `Dask` partition is sent to a separate CPU core.
 This feature allows us to work on a larger-than-memory dataset but also speeds up the computations on that dataset.